 - 2. Enter values between 0 and 100 in the I/O field.
 Observe the changes in the fill level indicator. - 3.
-Click on the "SAMPLE" instruction in the "Change picture" menu to switch to the process screen "SAMPLE.pdl". - 4.
-Click on the "Start" instruction in the "Change picture" menu to switch back to the process screen "START.pdl". - 5.
-Click on button , to exit the editing mode.
+Click on the "SAMPLE" instruction in the "Change picture" menu to switch to the process picture "SAMPLE.pdl". - 4.
+Click on the "Start" instruction in the "Change picture" menu to switch back to the process picture "START.pdl". - 5.
+Click 1 to close Runtime.